Seatown

-Seatown comprises a small number of houses, a holiday park, some holiday cottages and The Anchor pub.
+Seatown comprises a small number of houses, a holiday park, some holiday cottages and a pub.
 The small River Winniford or Wynreford runs into the sea here.
 Seatown beach is popular with fossil collectors, with rock of Late Jurassic/Early Cretaceous.
-The beach is privately owned; it is free to access but parking is charged.
+The beach is privately owned; access to it is free, but there is a charge for car parking.

 'Furmity'—a mix of wheat, dried fruit and sugar, often with added spirits—was one of the products sold at a Whit Monday Fair which used to be held in Seatown.

-In Thomas Hardy's 1886 novel The Mayor of Casterbridge, the character Michael Henchard got drunk on laced furmity and sold his wife while inebriated.
+The current Anchor Inn and the neighbouring cottages are rebuildings of their earlier equivalents which had been destroyed in the Great Storm of 1824.